Multi-storey office buildings

 Larger commercial buildings are often designed around an atrium, which provides natural lighting and circulation space for the offices around it.
-There are many examples of this form of construction, such as in Mid-City Place, More London 7 and Tower Place in London.
-The plan form of More London 7 is shown below.
+There are many examples of this form of construction, such as in Mid-City Place, 7 More London and Tower Place in London.
+The plan form of 7 More London (a BREEAM Outstanding building) is shown below.

 The area of the building on plan tends to be large (over 1,000m2 per floor) and the atrium is often located centrally, or may form part of an extended entrance area.
 The atrium is designed as part of the whole building energy and lighting strategy, and also provides the safe means of escape in fire; therefore smoke control in the atrium is a crucial part of the design solution.
 For a building layout point of view, the commercial space is typically 15 to 18m wide around the atrium and the cores are located at positions dictated by means of escape in fire.
 Generally, a minimum of two cores, and often as many as four separate cores are required on plan in buildings with atria.
 The simplified plan form of an office building with a central atrium is shown.

 The optimum use of space means that there is benefit in designing the structure to span from the atrium to the façade columns, which are located typically on a 6 to 8m grid around the perimeter of the building.
 The service routes from the cores can be relatively long, which means that the duct sizes can be large when distributed from the core.
 In this area, the use of shorter span beams with large rectangular openings may be more practical.

 The steel elements used in the atrium are generally in the form of hollow sections and tension ties, which are often designed architecturally to emphasise the high quality of the public space that is created.